boolean-uk/csharp-ef-migrations/README.md

 ## Exercise

 Add the LibraryRepository.cs from the previous exercise.
-Configure this project for a secure connecton to your Elephant SQL instance Configure this project for Entity Framework migrations and run an "Add-Migration InitialMigration" command to create a first migration
+Configure this project for a secure connecton to your Elephant SQL instance.
+Configure this project for Entity Framework migrations and run an "Add-Migration InitialMigration" command to create a first migration.
 Add the Author class from previous project.
 Run a "Add-Migration AddedAuthor" to the project.
 Add the Book class from previous project.
 Run a "Add-Migration AddedBook" to the project.

 ## Extension